Japan Inc faces stormy AGMs in governance shake-up

-“The weight of any opposition vote is now heavier,” said Nomura Securities analyst Kengo Nishiyama, who specialises in corporate governance issues.
+“The weight of any opposition vote is now heavier,” said Nomura Securities analyst Kengo Nishiyama, who specializes in corporate governance issues.

 The governance code which took effect this month requires listed firms to appoint multiple outside directors and calls for shareholder engagement, addressing longstanding criticism that Japan’s firms neglected investors.